theghostmac/pluto/README.md

 Pluto is a blockchain I build from scratch with Go.
 I am re-exploring blockchain technology for the second time, but this time, I am doing it properly.

+# Installation and Running
+1. Clone the repository
+2. Run `make run`
+3. Run `make test`
+4. Run `make clean` to remove the binary file.

 # Roadmap
 - [x] Network Layer: RPC communication
   - [x] Create the local transport network model